lmullen/jsr/_source/issues/vol15/ashcraft.markdown

 religious background.
 Then Holmes describes the president’s upbringing, major influences, religious beliefs, and public career.
-Throughout, readers discover how the faith of presidents influenced their handling of important events and developments during their term or terms..
+Throughout, readers discover how the faith of presidents influenced their handling of important events and developments during their term or terms.
 Holmes did considerable research, in both printed sources and archival ones (the latter accessed at presidential libraries.
 Where appropriate, Holmes provides contextual information on religious traditions and